 (2) AP Request - MUST be sent by the Client in order to establish a new set of security parameters.
-Any time that the Client receives a Wake Up message, it MUST respond with this AP Request.
+Any time that the Client receives a Wake Up message from a valid application server that is listed as part of client configuration data, it MUST respond with the AP Request message specified below.
+If a client receives a Wake Up message from an unknown application server, the client MUST NOT respond.